 - The bottom hand is lifting up on the float cup which raises the black arm under the top cap.
 The top hand is gripping the cap while the thumb is pressing on the raised lever arm.

-- Use a regulated fill valve to stop noise like our PerforMAX Fill Valve: PerforMAX fill valves come with a regulator built into the valve to slow down the incoming water by reducing the speed by the incoming water we can stop the resonance noise that is occurring.
+PerforMAX® fill valves come with a regulator built into the valve to slow down the incoming water.
+By reducing the speed by the incoming water we can stop the resonance noise that is occurring.

-- If a PerforMAX Fill valve does not stop the problem then the buildup of debris in your shut off valve is so severe we recommend replacing the shut off valve at the wall.
+b).
+If a PerforMAX® Fill Valve does not stop the problem then the buildup of debris in your shut off valve is so severe we recommend replacing the shut off valve at the wall.